-What are the underlying lifestyle causes of high blood pressure that lead to hypertension in Singaporeans and how can a Holistic Lifestyle Coach help?
+What are the underlying lifestyle causes of high blood pressure that lead to hypertension in Singaporeans and how can a Nutrition and Lifestyle Coach help?

-The following paragraphs will explain how various lifestyle factors contribute to high blood pressure that eventually result in hypertension in Singaporeans and how our Levitise Holistic Lifestyle Coaches can help,
+The following paragraphs will explain how various lifestyle factors contribute to high blood pressure that eventually result in hypertension in Singaporeans and how our Levitise Nutrition and Lifestyle Coaches can help,

 "Sitting is the new smoking."

 Lack of sleep stresses the body and increases blood pressure.
 Increased sleep helps your body regulate your stress hormones and lowers blood pressure.
 Even a long night’s sleep may not be enough if the quality of that sleep is impaired by stress, late night tv, caffeine, alcohol and sugar consumption.
 A Nutrition and Lifestyle Coach can use techniques such as sleep logs, questionnaires, heart rate and heart rate variability monitoring to assess the quality of your sleep to see if you’re getting enough and help support you make changes that are easy to implement.